How Long Does Underwriting Take? A Timeline

 The bulk of the closing process is made up of the various steps your lender will take to ensure that you’re creditworthy and that they aren’t taking on an unreasonable amount of risk with your loan.
 Much of this work happens during underwriting.
 If the underwriter encounters issues, this can delay your closing.

-How long it will take for you depends on a lot of different factors, including the amount of applications your lender is currently processing, the lender’s policies and procedures for underwriting and the complexity of your own financial situation.
+How long it will take for you depends on a lot of different factors, including the number of applications your lender is currently processing, the lender’s policies and procedures for underwriting and the complexity of your own financial situation.
 For those with more complicated financial histories, such as self-employed borrowers, the process may take a little more time than someone with a relatively clear-cut application.

 The Underwriting Approval Process Broken Down